shawee-io/react-native-hackathon-boilerplate/README.md

 # react-native-hackathon-boilerplate

-# react-native-hackathon-boilerplate

 **Here in Shawee, we f\*cking love React Native!**

 ### About the project

+:construction: **This project is still under construction, we are continually developing this** :construction:

 This is a React Native application.
 Actually, this is a boilerplate where we gather the main libraries used in the development of practical solutions for hackathons, totally ready to be modified and used.

-This version use React Native 0.59.3.
+This project uses React Native 0.59.3

 This **project is under construction and in constant change**, but we already invite you to contribute to this.
 You can find more in **Contributing** section.